-This body of work will build on the successes of the Task Force, whilst building stronger relationships with all of FIG's Commissions.
+This body of work is building on the successes of the Task Force, whilst building stronger relationships with all of FIG's Commissions.
+It has been agreed by the FIG Council that the work of the Network will continue into the 2006-10 quadrennial, with the detailed structural arrangements to be agreed by the new Council.